wahani/aoos/README.md

 ```

 ```
-## This is the method for 'integer' values ...
+## This is the method for 'numeric' values ...
 ```

 ```